MauricePasternak/pathlib-js/docs/Traversing_Trees.md

 ### tree([asString, useSystemPathDelimiter]) <a name = "#tree"></a>

 **Asynchronously** traverses the tree structure of the directory system, starting from the current instances as the root and returns a nested Object representation of the tree structure.
-Each branching of the tree is comprised of an object with two properties: "filepath", which is the Path instance of the filepath at that location, and "children" which is either null in the case of a non-directory or an array of more branch objects.
+Each branching of the tree is comprised of an object with two properties: `filepath`, which is the Path instance of the filepath at that location, and `children` which is either `null` in the case of a non-directory or an array of more branch objects.

 - Parameters: